DBE Plans and Goals

 Bureau of Aeronautics DBE Goals for FFY 2022-2024

-The Wisconsin Department of Transportation (WisDOT), in accordance with regulations of the U.S. Department of Transportation, 49 CFR Part 26, hereby announces its three year aviation FFY 2022-2024 for Disadvantaged Business Enterprise (DBE) Airport Construction Projects.
-The goal is for DBE participation on contracts assisted by the Federal Aviation Administration (FAA).
+WisDOT in accordance with regulations of the U.S. Department of Transportation, 49 CFR Part 26, hereby announces its three year aviation FFY 2022-2024 for Disadvantaged Business Enterprise (DBE) Airport Construction Projects.
+The goal is for DBE participation on contracts assisted by the FAA.

 Written comments pertaining to this goals should be sent to the attention of: